Woodbine Mile 2023: War Bomber can win with pace advantageRead this article

 Major Races and Events

 Santa Anita’s most historic and important race is the Santa Anita Handicap, but that’s not the only race that Santa Anita is known for.
 The Santa Anita Derby has historically been the race of choice for West Coast horses looking to run their way into the Kentucky Derby.
-Santa Anita will start running the American Oaks for the first time in 2014.

 The historic Grade I Santa Anita Handicap, the Big ‘Cap as it’s affectionately known, is where Seabiscuit romped home in “The Hundred Grander”, the first ever race worth at least $100,000.
 In today’s dollars, the race was worth a cool $2.2 million.
 Today, the race is considered one of the most important of the year for handicap horses.
 It’s routinely won by a horse that ends up being a favorite in the Breeders’ Cup Classic.